a-lud/nf-pipelines/README.md

 ```

 Once it looks like everything is running ok, you can exit the screen environment by pressing `ctrl + a + d`.
-To get back to your screen environment, type `$screen -r nf-assembly`
+To get back to your screen environment, type `$ screen -r nf-assembly`

 ## Planned pipelines